sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Background

 \subsection{Multilabel estimate: F1 metric as a loss}

 A model's out-of-sample accuracy is commonly measured on metrics such as AUROC, F1 score, etc. These reflect an objective catered towards evaluating the model over an entire ranking.
-Due to the lack of differentiability, these metrics cannot be directly used as loss functions at training time (in-sample). \citet{optimizableLosses} propose a framework for deriving decomposable surrogates to some of these metrics.
-We propose our own decomposable surrogates tailored for multilabel classification.
+Due to the lack of differentiability, these metrics cannot be directly used as loss functions at training time (in-sample). \citet{optimizableLosses} propose a theoretical framework for deriving decomposable surrogates to some of these metrics.
+We propose our own decomposable surrogates tailored for multilabel classification (see Appendix~\ref{sec:evalMetrics}).

-In a typical machine learning classification task, binary labels are compared to a probabilistic measure (or a reversible transformation of a probabilistic measure such as a sigmoid or a softmax function).
+In a typical machine learning classification task, ground truth binary labels are compared to a probabilistic measure (or a reversible transformation of a probabilistic measure such as a sigmoid or a softmax function)~\citep{Bishop}.
 If the number $n_i$ of labels to be predicted per example is known a priori, it is natural at training time to assign the $top_{n_i}$ predictions to that example~\citep{lossTopKError, topKmulticlassSVM}.
 If the number of labels per example is not known a priori, the question remains at both training and at inference time as to how to decide on the number of labels to assign to each example.
 This is generally done via a \emph{decision threshold}, that can be set globally for all examples~\citep{threshForF1}.
-This threshold can optimize for specificity or sensitivity~\citep{decisionThreshold} (for per-class thresholding see ~\cite{moviePosters}).
-We propose an approach where this threshold is implicitly defined, by using a loss function that penalizes explicitly for wrong label counts and fits to the original estimand in Proposition 1.
-In the next section, we show how $F_1$ is formulated into a surrogate loss $\mathcal{L}_{\widetilde{\mathit{F1}}}$.
+This threshold can optimize for specificity or sensitivity~\citep{decisionThreshold} – for per-class thresholding see~\cite{moviePosters}.
+In Section~\ref{section:method}, we propose an approach where this threshold is implicitly defined at training time, by using a loss function that penalizes explicitly for wrong label counts and fits to the original estimand in Definition~\ref{prop:estimator}: the F1 metric.
+In Section \ref{section:method}, we show how $F_1$ is formulated into a surrogate loss $\mathcal{L}_{\widetilde{\mathit{F1}}}$.
+Our contribution is thus in the continuation of the \emph{fit-algorithm-to-data} trend, because we propose a custom loss function.
+That loss function is also the first to directly approximate the F1 score with non-divergent estimates (see Sections~\ref{subsection:properties} and \ref{subsec:unbounded} on \emph{boundedness}).